Cobalt: Radioisotopes

 Cobalt-60 (Co-60 or 60Co) is useful as a gamma-ray source because it can be produced in predictable amounts with high activity by bombarding cobalt with neutrons.
 It produces gamma rays with energies of 1.17 and 1.33 MeV.

 Cobalt is used in external beam radiotherapy, sterilization of medical supplies and medical waste, radiation treatment of foods for sterilization (cold pasteurization), industrial radiography (e.g. weld integrity radiographs), density measurements (e.g. concrete density measurements), and tank fill height switches.
 The metal has the unfortunate property of producing a fine dust, causing problems with radiation protection.
 Cobalt from radiotherapy machines has been a serious hazard when not discarded properly, and one of the worst radiation contamination accidents in North America occurred in 1984, when a discarded radiotherapy unit containing cobalt-60 was mistakenly disassembled in a junkyard in Juarez, Mexico.

 Cobalt-60 has a radioactive half-life of 5.27 years.
 Loss of potency requires periodic replacement of the source in radiotherapy and is one reason why cobalt machines have been largely replaced by linear accelerators in modern radiation therapy.
 Cobalt-57 (Co-57 or 57Co) is a cobalt radioisotope most often used in medical tests, as a radiolabel for vitamin B_{12} uptake, and for the Schilling test.
 Cobalt-57 is used as a source in Mössbauer spectroscopy and is one of several possible sources in X-ray fluorescence devices.

 Nuclear weapon designs could intentionally incorporate 59Co, some of which would be activated in a nuclear explosion to produce 60Co.
 The 60Co, dispersed as nuclear fallout, is sometimes called a cobalt bomb.

+Magnetic materials

+Due to the ferromagnetic properties of cobalt, it is used in the production of various magnetic materials.
+It is used in creating permanent magnets like Alnico magnets, known for their strong magnetic properties used in electric motors, sensors, and MRI machines.
+It is also used in production of magnetic alloys like cobalt steel, widely used in magnetic recording media such as hard disks and tapes.

+Cobalt's ability to maintain magnetic properties at high temperatures makes it valuable in magnetic recording applications, ensuring reliable data storage devices.
+Cobalt also contributes to specialized magnets such as samarium-cobalt magnets, which are vital in electronics for components like sensors and actuators.